-

 The GSLEP will enable people to remain upon the Great Salt Lake for determinate durations of time, and it will include necessary life support and a research infrastructure (shade, fresh water, food and waste storage, solar power, communications, and evacuation provisions), designed to maximize potential.
 The GSLEP with be designed and built by a collaboration between Chris Taylor and Steve Badgett, and once operational, it will be available to the Center for Land Use Interpretation's Wendover residents and other researchers interested in operating on the lake.

 Steve Badgett holds a BFA from the University of Illinois, and works as an independent artist on commissions, lectures, projects, and collaborative activities.
 He is a founding member and primary operator of the SIMPARCH collaborative.
-The ethos of SIMPARCH seeks to create armatures for social interaction through experimentation with materials and design.
-Badgett's practice often involves production of large-scale functional environments that examine building practices, alternative technologies, and site specificity.
+The ethos of SIMPARCH has been to create armatures for social interaction through experimentation with materials and design.
+His practice often involves production of large-scale functional environments that examine building practices, alternative technologies, and site specificity.